RuairiDillon1/VLSI-vhdlProject/doc/VLSI_report_v1.md

 ## Question List

-- [ ] LFSR bit sizes - feedback (11 bit?) - noise prbsg length
+- [x] LFSR bit sizes - feedback (11 bit?) - noise prbsg length
 - [x] PWM generator - issues with period/frequency when they equal one another.
 - [x] serial_rx how to integrate synchronous high active reset
-- [ ] synchroniser for the 'sync_serial' mod - two flipflops ?
+- [x] synchroniser for the 'sync_serial' mod - two flipflops ?
+- [ ] QFSM gives out crazy code for state machine, can it be neatened?
 - [ ]